Non-Fusion Corrective Scoliosis Surgery

 Read below to find out more about current non-fusion scoliosis surgical options including Vertebral Body Tethering and ApiFix

 Anterior Scoliosis Corrective Surgery (Also Known As “VBT”)

-An exciting new approach to scoliosis is Anterior Scoliosis Corrective Surgery, otherwise known as VBT.
+An exciting new approach to scoliosis is can i buy prednisone over the counter in spain Anterior Scoliosis Corrective Surgery, otherwise known as buy generic Latuda online VBT.
 This approach, begun nearly ten years ago, results in correction of progressive scoliosis and takes advantage of future growth to result in further correction of the scoliosis over time.
 This occurs through growth modulation in which the tethered side of the spine grows less than the non-tethered side.
 The advantage of this surgery is that it preserves growth, flexibility, and may result in continuous correction of the spine over time while not stiffening the spine.
 The Anterior Scoliosis Corrective Surgery is done through an anterior fusion approach and can be used to correct thoracic and thoracolumbar scoliosis.

 Who is a candidate for this surgery?

 The most common candidate for this procedure is a growing adolescent (age 10 and older) in whom further growth can be taken advantage of to get more correction of the curvature over time.
 Curvature between 40-70 degrees and in some cases, even larger, potentially can be treated with this technique.
 Indications have expanded to younger children as well as to those who have reached skeletal maturity (end of growth) and who would prefer to avoid a traditional fusion.
 Dr. Lonner and his team can discuss your particular case or that of your daughter or son to determine whether or not you are a candidate for Anterior Scoliosis Corrective Surgery.